 You’ll enter your spacious room to find a welcome bowl of fresh local fruits and signature chocolates.
 Take advantage of the deep soaking tub and premium toiletries after a long day spent exploring the island.
 And then slip into your plush bathrobe and head out to your private lanai (balcony) for views of the ocean and the heated swimming pool below.

-Mid-Range: The Surfjack Hotel & Swim Club
+Best Mid-Range Hotel in Waikiki: The Surfjack Hotel & Swim Club

 While it’s not located directly on the beach, The Surfjack Hotel & Swim Club is in the perfect location to walk everywhere in Waikiki.
 This darling boutique hotel combines vintage-inspired decor with unique artwork in every room.
-You’ll feel like you’ve transported back in time to the 1960’s, but with more luxury and convenience.
+You’ll feel like you’ve been transported back in time to the 1960s, but with more luxury and convenience.

 All rooms have a private balcony, a large television set, a refrigerator, and a coffee machine.
 Rooms are on the smaller side but have funky decor and ultra-comfortable beds.

 Enjoy poolside entertainment while enjoying a dip in the Swim Club pool.
 And be sure to poke around at the cute boutique downstairs, Olive and Oliver, to pick up souvenirs for friends back home.
-The onsite restaurant, Mahina & Sun’s, offers organic specialities and crafted cocktails.
+The onsite restaurant, Mahina & Sun’s, offers organic specialties and crafted cocktails.

-Budget-Conscious: Park Shore Waikiki
+Best Budget Hotel in Waikiki: Park Shore Waikiki

 Considering the excellent location of the Park Shore Waikiki, this hotel is an outstanding value for the money.
-Just moments away from the beach, close to the Honolulu zoo, and right on the main strip of Waikiki, you’ll be able to walk everywhere you want to go!
+Just moments away from the beach, close to the Honolulu Zoo, and right on the main strip of Waikiki, you’ll be able to walk everywhere you want to go!
 Kapiolani Park is also right next door where there are often weekend activities for both kids and adults.

 If you want to stay within walking distance of the main touristy area of Honolulu but slightly removed from the chaos, then the Ala Moana area may be ideal for you.
-Just west of Fort Derussy Beach Park you’ll find several public beaches, a huge mall, and a few hotels.
+Just west of Fort DeRussy Beach Park, you’ll find several public beaches, a huge mall, and a few hotels.
 The beaches in this area tend to be less crowded than Waikiki beach but there is also more coral in the water so it’s not as ideal for swimming or surfing.
 Locals love to hang out here and barbeque with their families.

-Best for Adults: The Modern Honolulu
+Best Ala Moana Hotel for Adults: The Modern Honolulu

 The Modern Honolulu is aptly named as it is a hip hotel with very sleek, modern decor.
 Rooms have stunning views of the sea and plenty of bright, natural light.
-Amenities include a large cable TV, Keurig coffee maker, slippers, and ultra-lush down bedding on the amazingly comfortable beds.
+Amenities include a large cable TV, Keurig coffee maker, slippers, and ultra-lush-down bedding on the amazingly comfortable beds.

 Thirty-somethings will love that the hotel has two pools (one being adults-only) as well as a high-end nightclub where locals and tourists dance the night away.
 There is also a delicious restaurant featuring farm-to-table dishes and three lively bars mixing up creative cocktails.
-Plus it’s only a short walk to the peaceful beach nearby.
+Plus, it’s only a short walk to the peaceful beach nearby.

 A full-service spa and a fitness center are also available for guests of the Modern.
 It’s where to stay in Oahu if you are leaving the kids at home!

 The Hilton Hawaiian Village is a bit outside of the busy Kalakaua street which you may appreciate after spending an evening trying to weave through its crowded sidewalks.
-The entire property is 22 acres and truly is it’s own little village.
+The entire property is 22 acres and truly is its own little village.
 With over 20 restaurants and lounges, 90 shops and boutiques, and a 5,000 square-foot family pool, you’ll really have no reason to venture out unless you want to.

-The resort also hosts an exciting fireworks display every Friday night and hotel guests will have a front row seat!
+The resort also hosts an exciting fireworks display every Friday night and hotel guests will have a front-row seat!

 The Manoa area is popular with younger adults as it is where the University of Hawaii campus is located.
 It is not close to any beaches as it is more centrally located on the island but it is a great area to stay if you are looking for budget accommodation.

-Budget-Conscious: Hostelling International Honolulu
+Best Budget Stay in Manoa: Hostelling International Honolulu

-This friendly hostel offers beds in all male or all female dormitories for a budget price.
+This friendly hostel offers beds in all-male or all-female dormitories for a budget price.
 A few offerings include a shared and fully equipped kitchen, towels and linens, lockers, and free (limited) parking.
 Be sure to bring your own padlock for your locker.

 Hostelling International Honolulu is not necessarily centrally located but it’s close enough to the beach and you really can’t beat the price.
-The only way to find cheaper accommodation on Oahu is to camp or couchsurf.
+The only way to find cheaper accommodation on Oahu is to camp or couch surf.

 The Ko Olina area is ideal for avid golfers looking to take advantage of the challenging 18-hole golf course, listed in Golf Digest’s “Top 75 Resort Courses in the US”, and for families looking for an entertaining vacation for all ages!

-High-End Luxury: Four Seasons Resort at Ko Olina
+Best Luxury Hotel in Ko Olina: Four Seasons Resort at Ko Olina

 Rooms are sleek, tasteful, and pristine.
 Guests can choose their mattress softness preference for the perfect night’s sleep.
 A soak in your large tub followed by a glass of wine on your own private balcony overlooking the ocean is the perfect end to the perfect day in Hawaii.